 Kids under the age of three need a well-balanced group of activities, ranging from instructed play (math worksheets/games, coloring pages, puzzles and games, arts, and crafts), time to explore nature, handling and playing with physical toys and socializing with other siblings and peers along with adults.

 In 2016, the American Academy of Pediatrics (AAP) issued guidelines on screen time were issued.
-Prior to this update, AAP had established that the general screen time limit of a maximum of no two hours a day in front of the TV for kids over age 2.
+Before this update, AAP had established that the general screen time limit of a maximum of no two hours a day in front of the TV for kids over age 2.

 The revised AAP guidelines recommend: